jarrodtaylor/ch-ch-changes/README.md

 > Requires MacOS v13+.

-Includes the package in your app:
+Include the package in your app:

 ```swift
 // swift-tools-version: 6.0